AndrewRachuig/edwards_aquifer_project/README.md

 - Summarize and visualize results.
 Document results and takeaways
 ---
 #### Plan &rarr; Acquire &rarr; Prepare &rarr; Explore &rarr; Model &rarr; Deliver
-- Go back over all code and make sure there is adequate comments on code
+- Go back over all code and make sure there are adequate comments on code
-- Make sure the explanations in the Final Report notebook makes sense, and adequately explain the info I want to come across to various readers
+- Make sure the explantory text in the Final Report notebook properly conveys the information I am presenting
 - Finish readme.md and other GitHub work to make the project presentable
 ---
 # Executive Summary